seanreed1111/sql-recipes/recipes.md

 | Suzi  | 2006-09-02 |  502 |
 +-------+------------+----------+
-Columns specified by aliases can be sorted in either ascending or descending order, just like named columns: mysql> SELECT name, trav_date, miles AS distance FROM driver_log ORDER BY distance DESC;
+Columns specified by aliases can be sorted in either ascending or descending order, just like named columns:
+SELECT name, trav_date, miles AS distance FROM driver_log ORDER BY distance DESC;
 +-------+------------+----------+
 | name  | trav_date  | distance |